karaoke-tools/km-probe/README.md

 #### Hyperlinks
 By default, an hyperlink is created on the songname of analysed karaokes.
 It targets a modification page from your Karaoke Mugen application for this karaoke.
-Unfortunately, it is currently not possible to make this open directly into the application instead of in your browser (but it may be in the future).
+Unfortunately, it is currently not possible to open links directly into the application instead of in your browser (but it may be in the future).

 Not all terminals support hyperlinks.
-Some requires a special configuration to enable them but as long as ANSI escaping codes are supported on by your terminal, you should not notice them if there is no specific support for hyperlinks.
+Some requires a special configuration to enable them but as long as ANSI escaping codes are supported by your terminal, you should not notice them even if there is no specific support for hyperlinks.

 If hyperlinks annoy you, they can be disabled using the `--hyperlink=never` option.

 ## How to install
 ### From release artifacts
 1. Download the binary that matches your system for the latest release.
-2. In all the documentation we will assume you have renamed it to `km-probe`
+2. In all this documentation we will assume you have renamed it to `km-probe`
 3. Make it executable (on Linux `chmod +x km-probe`)
 4. Move it to a directory present in your `PATH` environment variable (so you can use the software without indicating the full path).
-For example on Linux `mkdir -p ~/bin && mv km-probe ~/bin` should work on most distributions.
+For example, on Linux `mkdir -p ~/bin && mv km-probe ~/bin` should work on most distributions.

 ### Other methods
 For all the methods below, you must have Go toolchain installed on your computer.